Juno-Joseph/Project-2/readme.md

  * Implement interactive features: sound effects, feedback animations, and visual cues
  * Add and configure audio files and volume controls.
  * Enhance user experience with instant feedback, GIFs, and text animations.
+ * Styled the basic layout for game.html and result.html
+ * Added the option for users to choose no. of questions by using local storage
+ * Added the feature of showing questions and correct answers on the results page
+ * Credit those who wrote or edited the README, user guides, or code comments.
  * Collaborate on testing, debugging, and refining the app’s interactivity.